-Social safeguards screening information Yes No 1 Is the information related to the affiliation and ownership status of the subproject site available and verifiable?
-(The screening cannot be completed until this is available) ~ 2 Will the project reduce other people's access to their economic resources, such as land, pasture, water, public services or other resources that they depend on? ~ 3 Will the project result in resettlement of individuals or families or require the acquisition of land (public or private, temporarily or permanently) for its development? ✓ 4 Will the project result in the temporary or permanent loss of crops, fruit trees and Household infra-structure (such as granaries, outside toilets and kitchens, etc.)? ~ If answer to any above question (except question 1) is "Yes s" , the en P/BP 4.12 Involuntary Resettlement is applicable and mit - n easures should follow this OP/BP 4.12 and the Resettlen nent Pc licy Framework Cultural resources safeguard screening information Yes No 5 Will the project require excavation near any historical, archaeological or cultural heritage site? ✓ Re in If answer to question 5 is "Yes", then OP/BP 4.11 Physical Cultural Resources is applicable and possible chance finds must be handled in accordance with OP/BP and relevant procedures provided in the Environmental Management Framework .
+Social safeguards screening information Yes No 1 1 Is the information related to the affiliation and ownership status of the subproject site available and verifiable?
+(The screening cannot be completed until this is available) 2 Will the project reduce other people's access to their \checkmark economic resources, such as land, pasture, water, public services or other resources that they depend on?
+3 Will the project result in resettlement of individuals or \checkmark families or require the acquisition of land (public or private, temporarily or permanently) for its development?
+4 Will the project result in the temporary or permanent loss \checkmark of crops, fruit trees and Household infra-structure (such as granaries, outside toilets and kitchens, etc.)? lfa answer to any above question (except question 1) is "Yes s" , the en O P/BP 4.12 Involuntary Resettlement is applicable and mi tigati on m measures should follow this OP/BP 4.12 and the Resettlement Ро licy Framework Cultural resources safeguard screening information Yes No 5 Will the project require excavation near any historical, \checkmark archaeological or cultural heritage site? lf a If answer to question 5 is "Yes", then OP/BP 4.11 Physical Cultural Re Resources is applicable and possible chance finds must be handled in in accordance with OP/BP and relevant procedures provided in the En Environmental Management Framework.